 - Open the incubator doors

-- Swing the transmitted light illumination arm to the right
+- Swing the transmitted light illumination arm gently to the right

 - Unscrew the specimen tray and take the tray out of the incubator

-- (The following steps can be done in the hood)
+- (The following steps can be done in the hood in 4230 of MSRB3)

-- Step 2: Load the dish (with the Olympus lid on) on the specimen tray.
-Make sure to push it all the way to the back.
+- Step 2: Load the dishes (with the Olympus lids on) on the specimen tray.
+VERY IMPORTANT: if you use the hinged lids, the hinge side must be inserted towards the center of the speciman tray.
+Otherwise, you will damage the system!
+Make sure to push them all the way in.
 There are marks #1 through #8 for each position on the tray.
 Remember the position of each dish.

 - Return the specimen tray to the incubator and tighten the screws.

-- Return the transmitted light illumination arm and close the doors of the incubator
+- Gently return the transmitted light illumination arm and close the doors of the incubator

 Possible modes: timelapse, multi-wavelength, multi-position, and z-stacks acquisition